 A Reflex Trigger on the G30 hunting cam covers many zones and angles, resulting in high accuracy.
 You get fast 0.5-second speed.
 It can shoot a maximum of 9 images in the burst mode.

 The test mode lets you operate the camera manually and take shots that you can review to make sure everything looks as expected.

 The G30 offers a multilingual (English, Spanish, French, German), which makes it suitable for an international audience.

 You can conveniently transfer photos and videos via the USB port.
 Geo meta-tagging of the camera is also supported, which can help you keep track of the sites you’re shooting at.

 There are 30 IR emitters on both sides of the camera, which can illuminate an area of up to 80 feet (24 meters).
-However, the flash is not invisible; a low red glow is seen when fired.
+However, the flash is not invisible.

 The case is well-built and can handle minor drops without causing any problems to the camera, and the rugged construction of the interior makes it durable for long term use.
 One notable downside of the G30 is that there’s no weather sealing.